 The Office for National Statistics (ONS) estimates that between 3 and 12 percent of people who catch COVID will still have symptoms 12 weeks after their initial infection.
 This is why it is best to do what you can to avoid catching COVID by practising the above listed behaviours.

-You should contact your GP if you’re worried about symptoms 4 weeks or more after having COVID-19.
+You should contact your GP if you’re worried about symptoms you’ve had for 4 weeks or longer, after having COVID-19.

 Treatment and support

 Your doctor will talk to you about the care and support you might need.
 You may be given advice about how to manage and monitor your symptoms at home.

 If the symptoms are having a big impact on your life, you may be referred to a specialist rehabilitation service or a service that specialises in the specific symptoms you have.
 These services can help manage your symptoms and help you recover.